logo

 Tools for Procedure Management:

-- Standard Operating Procedure (SOP) Software: Our manufacturing software like Solvonxt PDCA & Standard Work allow organizations to create, store, and share procedures digitally.
+Standard Operating Procedure (SOP) Software: allow organizations to create, store, and share procedures digitally.
 These tools ensure that all team members follow consistent instructions and help in keeping procedures up to date.

-- Flowcharts and Diagrams: Software solutions from Orca Lean can be used to visually map out a process, showing how different steps connect to each other in a sequence.
+Flowcharts and Diagrams: can be used to visually map out a process, showing how different steps connect to each other in a sequence.

 Why Both Processes and Procedures Are Important?